Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

     }
     ... other customer's entities
     ```
   - When creditCardNo is accessed, a **SensitiveDataRead** event is automatically generated.
   - These events are richer than standard audit logs and include:
     - Who accessed the data
     - When it was accessed
     - Context of the access

-- Action:
-  - Open test/http/ProcessorService.http file in Line 119 and run the GET /odata/v4/admin/Customers request (Click on Send Request).
-  - Test files was created in /test/http/ folder at the root directory with the command : cds add http --filter ProcessorService.
-  - The test user is set to 'alice', ensuring audit logs are tied to this user.

-Results:
-- Audit logs show SensitiveDataRead entries for creditCardNo with timestamps matching the current time.
-- Each customer record generates a separate audit log entry.

 💡 Ensure the deployment includes both updated srv/services.cds and services.js logic.